MarwAhmed/Closing-The-Gap-In-Non-Latin-Script-Data/README.md

   "tags": [
     "#tag",
   ],
-  // __Optional__ to provide relation between frameworks and their languages.
+  // __Optional__: Provide relation between frameworks and their languages.
 Array of Objects with the same scheme as parent.
   "frameworks": [],
   // Credit for collecting.
   "collected_by": {
     // Name of collector.
+    "name": "",
+    // Reference link, e.g. URI or URL to website or Orcid-Profile.
+    "ref": ""
+  },
+  // __Optional__: Credit for editing.
+  "edited_by": {
+    // Name of editor.
     "name": "",
     // Reference link, e.g. URI or URL to website or Orcid-Profile.
     "ref": ""